Universal covering spaces and fundamental groups in algebraic geometry as schemes: Algebraic universal covers

-\bpoint{Universal covers of group schemes} The following result and proof are the same as for Lie groups.
+The following result and proof are the same as for Lie groups.

-\tpoint{Theorem} {\em Let $X$ be a connected group scheme finite type over an algebraically closed field $k$.
+\begin{theorem} {Let $X$ be a connected group scheme finite type over an algebraically closed field $k$.
 Suppose $\chr k = 0$ or $X$ is proper.
 Choose any preimage $\tilde{e} \in \tX$ above $e \in X$.
-Then there exists a unique group scheme structure on $\tX$ such that $\tilde{e}$ is the identity and $p$ is a morphism of group schemes over $k$. } The choice of $\tilde{e}$ is not important: if $\tilde{e}'$ is another choice, then $(\tilde{X}, \tilde{e}) \cong (\tilde{X}, \tilde{e}')$.
+Then there exists a unique group scheme structure on $\tX$ such that $\tilde{e}$ is the identity and $p$ is a morphism of group schemes over $k$.} \end{theorem}

+The choice of $\tilde{e}$ is not important: if $\tilde{e}'$ is another choice, then $(\tilde{X}, \tilde{e}) \cong (\tilde{X}, \tilde{e}')$.
 If $k$ is not algebraically closed and $\chr k =0$, then $\tX$ is the universal cover of $X_{\kbar}$, and we can apply Theorem~\ref{UCgroupscheme} to $X_{\kbar}$, obtaining a similar statement, with a more awkward wording.
 For example, the residue field of $\tilde{e}$ is the algebraic closure of that of $e$.
 To prove Theorem~\ref{UCgroupscheme}, we use a well-known lemma whose proof we include due to lack of a reference.

-\tpoint{Lemma} {\em Suppose $X$ and $Y$ are connected finite type schemes over an algebraically closed field $k$.
+\begin{lemma} {Suppose $X$ and $Y$ are connected finite type schemes over an algebraically closed field $k$.
 Suppose $\chr k = 0$ or $X$ is proper.
 Then $\tilde{X} \times \tilde{Y}$ is simply connected.
-Equivalently, a product of universal covers is naturally a universal cover of the product.} \bpf This is equivalent to the following statement about the \'etale fundamental group.
+Equivalently, a product of universal covers is naturally a universal cover of the product.} \end{lemma}

+\begin{proof} This is equivalent to the following statement about the \'etale fundamental group.
 Suppose $X$ and $Y$ are finite type over an algebraically closed field $k$, with $k$-valued points $x$ and $y$ respectively.
 Suppose $X$ is proper or $\chr k =0$.
 Then the natural group homomorphism